krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 This is probably the biggest trap of them all.
 (I hear this from about 5 students every year, which probably represents more like 500).

-  **Painful Truth:** If you catch yourself saying this, 10 (not even 9) times out of 10 this simply means  **your skill of following lecture is good (and important!), but you have not been practicing your skill of solving problems.** These are **different** skills, in the same way that reading and writing French are different skills.
+  **Painful Truth:** If you catch yourself saying this, 10 (not even 9) times out of 10 this simply means  **your skill of following lecture is decent, but you have not been practicing your skill of solving problems.** These are **different** skills, in the same way that reading and writing French are different skills.
 If you are bad at writing French, you *might* get there from reading a lot of French, but you are probably better off writing French instead.
 Similarly, to get better, you **must** admit to yourself that this is a weakness that you have to work on (this is where the self-honesty comes in), set your goal to solving problems, and face that goal by drilling problems.

 1. So how do you train it?
 Find a drill.
 2. Drill: solve a problem.
 On your own, not by looking it up on the internet.
 3. Go solve 2 problems.
 You now got better at solving problems.
 Take a break.

-Always ask yourself: am I training myself to swim?
-Or am I training myself to watch swimming videos?
+Always ask yourself: **am I training myself to swim?
+Or am I training myself to watch swimming videos?**

-### COMMENT

-In my lectures, I often take *very* long pauses when I ask questions, until students answer (and often I will not call on a student who has answered recently).
-The reason I do this is to make the students train the skill of "solving problems."
-Those periods of silence are probably actually the most useful periods in the class for learning, because students get to train the skill of solving problems.
-The parts where students listen to me talk are actually less important, because they're training the skill of "following lecture," which is a good skill but not the skill of solving problems.

-The ideal would be to actually go into the pool **and** watch swimming videos, probably watching videos that address your weaknesses that you learn from actually swimming into the pool.
-It's important when you say "I understand swimming in videos, but not on a swimming "

 ## "I understand things in homework, but not on exams..."

-  **Painful Truth** 9 times out of 10 this is because you didn't actually solve your own homework problems; you told yourself that by looking up things online or looking at your friends' homework, you're actually practicing how to solve problems -- the painful truth is the only thing you're practicing is... how to look things up online or how to rewrite your friends' homework solutions in your own words.
+  **Painful Truth** 9 times out of 10 this is because you didn't actually solve your own homework problems; you told yourself that by looking up things online or looking at your friends' homework or by *reading* your LLM output, you're actually practicing how to solve problems -- the painful truth is the only thing you're practicing is... how to look things up online or how to rewrite your friends' homework solutions / LLM output in your own words.
 You weren't practicing how to solve problems.
 If this honestly doesn't describe you, the most likely weakness is "dealing with time pressure."

 In either case...